as-cornell/as_webhook_entities/README.md

 - Enable the module as you would any other module
 - Configure the global module settings: /admin/config/as_webhook_entities/settings
 - Runs on cron
+- Cron can be triggered to run on reciept (crontrigger setting)
-- Logs create/update/delete as as_webhook_entities
+- Logs create/update/delete (and corn runs) as as_webhook_entities

 ## FUNCTIONS
+- class WebhookEntitiesController
+- class WebhookCrudManager
+- class WebhookUuidLookup